jdewit/GeneratorBundle/configuration.markdown

                     tags: ['view', 'crud'] # tags allow you to specify which files you want to generate
     </pre>

+    <p>Checkout the <a href="https://github.com/jdewit/GeneratorBundle/blob/master/Resources/config/avro.yml">avro.yml</a> config file
+    for a good example on how you can customize which files you want to generate.</p>

-    <p>You can also generate standalone files that are not based off an entity</p>
+    <p>Generate standalone files that are not based off an entity</p>

     <pre class="prettyprint lang-yaml">
         avro_generator: